Ads or account disabled

 - I’ve found the notification, now what should I do?

 - Will ad serving always be re-enabled after I appeal?

-- I need clarification regarding the policy that my site is violating.
+- I need clarification regarding the policy that was violated.
 What should I do?

-Policy specialists disable ad serving to a website when that website is found to be in violation of program policies.
-Please carefully review your notification to learn specifically why ad serving was disabled to your site.
+Policy specialists disable ad serving to a page or site when it’s found to be in violation of program policies.
+Please carefully review your notification to learn specifically why ad serving was disabled.

 To view your policy notification: